nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 * A member `attitudeError` of type `F32`.

-* A member `wheelSpeeds` whose type is an array of 3 values, each of type `U32`.
+* A member `wheelSpeeds` whose type is an array of three values, each of type `U32`.

 Alternatively, you can specify a named array type *A* in a separate